oskardruszcz/Automation-Toolbox/README.md

 ### 🔹 Bash: System Administration
 * **`user_provisioner.sh`**: A robust automation tool for bulk user creation on Linux systems.
 It reads a list of usernames from a text file and handles the entire onboarding process.
+* **`daily_health_check.sh`**:A lightweight diagnostic tool providing a quick snapshot of the server's operational status.
+Designed to be run manually or as a scheduled cron job.

 ### 🔹 Python: Security & Integration